 The growing use of mobile apps, smartphones and wearable devices has increased the demand for patient portals.
 This has increased the monitoring and uploading of information related to patient health and physical activity.
-In turn, this has made patients more conscience of their health, leading to more self-management and data exchange with patient portals.
+In turn, this has made patients more conscious of their health, leading to more self-management and data exchange with patient portals.

-How to Evaluate Patient Portal Usability
+How to Evaluate Patient Portal Software Usability

 Given the patient portal’s potential and growing importance, how should you evaluate the best portal for your practice or facility?